reubenharry/haskell-docs/docs/docs/thinkingfunctionally/purity.md

 ## The benefit of purity

-Haskell's purity lends itself to modular code, and easy refactoring.
+Because of purity, a function will give the same answer no matter where or when it is called, as long as the input is the same.
+This lends itself to modular code, and easy refactoring.

 ```hs
 graphicalUserInterface = runWith complexFunction